vinitX/mpnum/docs/intro.rst

 .. _intro-mpa:

-Matrix product arrays
+General Matrix product arrays
-"""""""""""""""""""""
+"""""""""""""""""""""""""""""

-The library mpnum implements the class :class:`mpnum.mparray.MPArray` which can be used for MPS, MPO, PMPS and other MPS-like representations.  :code:`MPArray` is short for *matrix product array* (MPA) and this class provides an MPS with an arbitrary number of physical legs at each site.
-Each physical leg can also have an arbitrary dimension.
-A corresponding figure could look like this:
+Up to now, all examples had the same number of legs on each site.
+However, the :class:`mpnum.mparray.MPArray` is not restricted to these cases, but can be used to express any local structure.
+An example of a inhomogenous tensor is hown in the image below.

 .. image:: tensors_mpa.png
    :align: center